iv4xr-project/iv4xr-framework/docs/occ/occ-example.md

   * `eventEffect(e,B)` descrives how the event e would affect the player's (that is, the player that we are modelling) perception on the likelihood on achieving different goals.
 B is a model of what the player's currently believe (e.g. it might believe that achieving a goal g is still possible).

-As an example the [full code of MiniDungeonPlayerCharacterization can be seen here](../src/main/java/nl/uu/cs/aplib/exampleUsages/miniDungeon/testAgent/MiniDungeonPlayerCharacterization.java).
+For the work out, please see the [full code of MiniDungeonPlayerCharacterization can be seen here](../src/main/java/nl/uu/cs/aplib/exampleUsages/miniDungeon/testAgent/MiniDungeonPlayerCharacterization.java).

 #### 3. Putting things together